 To use the feature, weigh yourself once a day at some appointed time and enter the weight and bodyfat numbers; then click on "Accept New Measurements".
 NUT will only accept one set of measurements per day, but there is no harm in missing a day because the feature runs every day whether you add a measurement or not.
 Think of each new set of measurements as a small correction to the equation to get a truer picture where you are going, and that's how you tell if it is working, because its predictions eventually do seem to be about right.
 Weight loss gurus often advise against daily weighing because they are afraid you will freak out on days weight goes up.
 But NUT uses linear regression to remove the noise of daily measurement error and produce a clear signal which way the weight is trending, and the more daily samples, the stronger the signal.
 This way you can find out more quickly that a particular strategy just isn't working.
 Also, you can become more aware of weight loss strategies that work by reducing lean mass instead of fat mass.

 Calorie "Auto-Set" means that you will eat according to the calorie level that NUT shows and also record your weight and bodyfat percentage daily.
-NUT can then determine how best to move the calorie level to achieve gains in lean mass and loss of fat mass.
+NUT can then determine how best to move the calorie level so that gains in lean mass and loss of fat mass are possible.
 A cycle begins when there are two weight/bodyfat data points recorded.
-NUT will move calories by a maximum of 20 calories a day during a cycle.
+NUT will move calories by a maximum of 20 calories a day.
 If both lean mass and fat mass are trending down, NUT raises calories and starts a new cycle; if both lean mass and fat mass are trending up, NUT lowers calories and starts a new cycle.
-When fat mass is trending up and lean mass is trending down, NUT alternates between a cycle to prevent fat mass gain and a cycle to prevent lean mass loss.
-A cycle ends when fat mass is trending down and lean mass is trending up.
-(When a cycle begins with this favorable trend, it is allowed to continue as long as the favorable trend prevails.
+When fat mass is trending up and lean mass is trending down, NUT starts a new cycle without changing calories.
+A cycle which begins with lean mass going up and fat mass going down is allowed to continue as long as the favorable trend prevails.
 The last set of measurements is always retained for a quick start to the next cycle which means that whenever the weight log is cleared, you see "1 data point so far..."

 When you click on a yellow nutrient button, you are taken to a tab that expounds the nutrient's story.
 The screen features a list of foods sorted from most to least of the nutrient of interest, and a simple graph of intake during the current analysis period that you set in "Analyze Meals".